cpprefjp/site/reference/concepts/derived_from.md

 ### 出力
 ```
-U and T are others
+U is not base class of T
 U is base class of T
 U is base class of T
-U and T are others
+U is not base class of T
-U and T are others
+U is not base class of T
-U and T are others
+U is not base class of T
 U is base class of T
 U is base class of T
 U is base class of T